author logo, Pat Cryer, webmaster

 The school dance

-The school tried to prepare us for life outside school and in the future for when we had left school.
+The school tried to prepare us for life outside school and after we had left.
 One way was through ballroom dancing.
 At that time - or to be more precise, about 20 years previously - all well brought up young ladies knew how to waltz, quickstep and foxtrot, etc, and indeed all well brought up young gentlemen knew how to partner the young ladies and lead them round the floor.
 When I was at Copthall in the late 1950s, the accomplishment was already well in decline as a necessity.
 Nevertheless, we all had to learn ballroom dancing.

 We had ballroom dancing lessons with boys from Haberdashers for about six weeks prior to the Copthall school dance.
 These lessons were held after school and a professional dance teacher took them.
 Boys and girls were paired up by height.
 The classes certainly gave us some confidence.